espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/bt_spp_initiator/README.md

 ## Troubleshouting

-- Set `SPP_SHOW_MODE` as `SPP_SHOW_DATA` or `SPP_SHOW_SPEED` in code (should be same with bt_spp_acceptor).
+- Set `SPP_SHOW_MODE` as `SPP_SHOW_DATA` or `SPP_SHOW_SPEED` in code (should be same with `bt_spp_acceptor`, if the peer device runs it).
+When setting `SPP_SHOW_MODE` as `SPP_SHOW_DATA`, if the data rate is too high or the data length is too long, it is strongly recommended to process them in other lower priority application task rather than in this callback directly.
+Since the printing takes too much time, and it may stuck the Bluetooth stack.

-- After the program started, It will connect to bt_spp_acceptor and send data.

-- We haven't do the same update to `bt_acceptor_demo` for the sake of reducing the size of ESP_IDF, but transplanting of input module is supported.
+- We haven't do the same update to the example `bt_spp_acceptor` for the sake of reducing the size of ESP_IDF, but transplanting of input module is supported.

-- We also show the Security Simple Pair in this SPP demo.
-Users can set the IO Capability and Security Mode for their device (security level is fixed level 4).
-The default security mode of this demo is `ESP_SPP_SEC_AUTHENTICATE` which support MITM (Man In The Middle) protection.
-For more information about Security Simple Pair on ESP32, please refer to [ESP32_SSP](../bt_spp_acceptor/ESP32_SSP.md).

 ## Example Breakdown